Export Council of Australia Administration - National Office

 Heath BakerHead of Trade Policy

-Heath joined the Export Council in 2017, as head of trade policy and industry engagement.
+Since the start of 2017, Heath has been ECA’s head of policy, focused on making it simpler and cheaper for SMEs to do business internationally.
 Before this he spent four years at Austrade, with roles including manager of trade policy, State Director for NSW and the ACT, and Trade Commissioner in Seoul.

 Before joining government, Heath spent five years in investment banking, working with Macquarie, JP Morgan Chase and Credit Suisse First Boston.